ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 ---------

 Ansible works with multiple managed nodes (hosts) at the same time, using a list or group of lists known as an `inventory`_.
-Once the inventory is defined, you can use `patterns`_ to select the hosts or groups that you want Ansible to run against.
+After the inventory is defined, you can use `patterns`_ to select the hosts or groups that you want Ansible to run against.

-Included in the CICS `deploy program sample`_ is an example `inventory file`_ which shows how host information is supplied to Ansible.
-It looks like the
+Included in the CICS `deploy program sample`_ is an example `inventory file`_, which shows how host information is supplied to Ansible.
+Code that defines a host is shown below:
-following:

 .. code-block:: yaml